ElasticSA/eskb_doc_vac/README.md

 There are three excerpt strategies:

  - whole - Excerpt is the whole document
- - page - Excerpts are each page in tern
+ - page - Excerpts are each page in turn
  - bookmark1 - Excerpt are all pages between Level 1 Bookmarks (default)

  The bookmark1 strategy follows a document structure splitting approach that would give best results if